CORE

 • Core Skills

-• Experience in data specifications & associated verification & validation tasks
+• Experience working with data specifications and carrying out verification and validation activities.

 • "Plus” Skills

-• Some familiarity with the associated conformance rules
+• Some familiarity with CDISC conformance rules or related rule-based validation processes.

-• Knowledgeable in structured data, such as XML, JSON, YAML
+• Experience with structured data formats such as XML, JSON, or YAML.

-• A member of an organizational standards council or governance body
+• Participation in an organizational standards council or data governance body.

 Expected Engagement

-• Weekly Meetings and Workshops: Recorded and available for review
+• Regular meetings and workshops: Recorded and available for review

 Sign-up Instructions

-• If you would like participate in this exciting effort, sign up on the CDISC volunteer page and indicate CORE on the form as the Standards Development team.
+• Individual contributors can sign up on the CDISC volunteer page and select CORE Rules on the form as the Standards Development team.
 Please include which CORE team you would like to join in the box at the bottom of the page.

 CDISC held a webinar 20 July 2021 to provide a deeper understanding of the CORE project, share the “ask” of participants and answer questions from attendees.
 We invite you to listen to the webinar recording to learn more.